 Improves the availability of the production database during upgrades.

-To minimize downtime for a mirrored database, the instances of SQL Server that are hosting the failover partners can be upgraded sequentially.
+To minimise downtime for a mirrored database, the instances of SQL Server that are hosting the failover partners can be upgraded sequentially.
 This will incur the downtime of only a single failover.

 The following are the pre-requisites for database mirroring.